lance-gg/lance/docs/overview_architecture.md

     * apply user inputs locally

+* ClientEngine - *start of a single render step*

+    * Renderer - draw event

-    * GameEngine - *start of a single game step*
+        * GameEngine - *start of a single game step* - may need to be executed zero or more times, depending on the number of steps which should have taken place since the last render draw event

             * PhysicsEngine - handle physics step

-* ClientEngine - *start of a single render step*

-    * Renderer - draw

 Next: {@tutorial guide_gameengine}